el-bart/styrofoam_boat/README.md

 if other operational parameters are needed, command for programming different work modes must be constructed. to help with this see source code under: `common/LoRa/Ebyte`. it allows to specify required settings and after compiling prints out given settings.

+## final thoughts / lessons learned

+### good

+* LoRa modules worked like a charm (despite "guaranteed" latency)
+* sealing worked flawlessly
+* safety feature to stop engine and 0-out rudder in case of connectivity issues saved the boat countless times

+### bad and ugly

+* rudder blade was too shallow. making it go deeper would provide more authority over the boat
+* screw was not deep enough - it should be fully submerged, couple cm under water
+* rudder must be perfectly centered behind the screw - 3mm off is enough to make a bit difference wrt turning direction agility
+* old, junk-bin analog cameras are really not worth the effort... :P
+* screw should be as close to 0 deg angle wrt waterline as possible - otherwise it's just an energy loss
+* make sure engine has enough power to drive the boat against the wind
+* ship's side shall not be too high, as it then acts as a sale, even on a small wind

+### misc notes

+* have a small pontoon at hand - just in case (had couple of close calls)
+* tall, rubber boots are helpful at the pond
+* make sure to check transcievers range before learning it the hard way at the pond ;)